decretist/ICMCL17/paper/ICMCL17.md

 *dicta*.
 The program output a list of 725 unique lemmas present only in second-recension *dicta*, as defined previously, and absent from the first-recension *dicta*.[^8]

+* * *

+For the purpose of the following discussion, the second-recension *dicta* are defined as the ordered set of every word from the *dicta* in the text of Friedberg's 1879 edition of Gratian's *Decretum* for which there is not a one-to-one correspondence to a word in the first-recension *dicta* as defined by Anders Winroth's appendix "The Contents of the First Recension of Gratian's *Decretum*."[^7] Hence, for the purposes of this study, the text of the *dicta* of the second recension is the remainder of the *dicta* of the Friedberg text after the text of the *dicta* of the first recension has been subtracted.

+Take D.54 d.p.c.23 as an example.
+[Slide] Winroth's appendix indicates that only the first sentence of the *dictum* appears in the first recension.
+Therefore, the first sentence of the *dictum* is assigned to the first recension text sample, and the remainder is assigned to the second recension text sample.

+* * *

 An understanding of whether an idea or topic is present in or absent from a selection of text can almost never be arrived at based on